 To address these challenges, ICY AFRICA is running a Junior Leaders Program in Africa focused on developing young leaders.
 This initiative aim to provide young people with the skills, knowledge, and opportunities they need to become effective leaders in their communities and beyond.
 Through mentorship programs, leadership training, and other capacity-building initiatives, young leaders in Africa can build the skills and confidence they need to drive positive change and shape the continent’s future.

 Children living near Homa Bay, West Kenya, were drowning because their community was too poor to have its own school and they faced many dangers trying to reach the nearest one.
 They now have Riverside school.

 Previously, the children had to cross the Rivers Awach, Nyaliech and Maugo and Mountain Landa Nyadundo if they were to access schools over ten kilometres away, facing dangers such as flash floods and hippopotamuses.
 Many of the children at the school have AIDs and over half have lost their parents to the disease.
 Riverside school has stopped these drownings and provides crucial education and hope to give them a future.
-Without urgent help it will close in November, leaving these children vulnerable to the risks that claimed many of them before, if they have to travel to another school.
+Without urgent help it will close in December, leaving these children vulnerable to the risks that claimed many of them before, if they have to travel to another school.

-You can make a real difference by donating now and joining the many others who are helping to make this happen.
+You can make a real difference by donating now and join the many others who are helping to make this happen.

 We are happy to keep you updated on the progress of the project, so please let us tick the box to let us know when you make your donation.